emmamorlock/dots_documentation/docs/index.md

 Using DoTS, you can

-- with the DTS Collections endpoint:
+- with the DTS Collection endpoint:
 	- Retrieve lists of collection members.
 	- Retrieve metadata about individual collection items.
 - with the DTS Navigation endpoint: